 Intensive Outpatient Programs

 Our IOPs were created to help those in need of more intensive treatment and support than outpatient therapy alone can provide.
-Our IOPs function as the next level of care between outpatient individual therapy and inpatient treatment, which usually involves admission to an out-of-state facility.
+Our IOPs function as the next level of care between outpatient individual therapy and partial hospitalization treatment.
 IOP provides skills and tools which can be used to arrest and reverse the progress of the eating disorder.
+The program is structured to support a whole recovery for every participant.

-The intensive outpatient program functions as a “step-down” treatment after discharge from the inpatient or residential facility.
-This step down in level of care has proven benefits for those in recovery and returning from an inpatient or residential facility.
+The Intensive Outpatient Program also functions as a “step-down” treatment after discharge from Partial Hospitalization treatment.
+This step-down method has proven benefits for those in recovery and provides an opportunity for patients to continue receiving comprehensive care while beginning to implement recovery based choices on their own.
 The step-down format provides continuity of care, thereby protecting recovery and avoiding the experience of being thrown from the “warm blankets into the icy waters” of everyday living.
+Participants are provided with relapse prevention skills to support a long-lasting and strong recovery.

-An example of one of the many ways we work with our clients in the IOP to cope with everyday living is the therapeutic meal process.
-Our dietitians work with our clients to help them plan and build a simple, nutritious meal to eat with the group each evening.
-At the conclusion of the meal our therapists then work together with our clients to process the experience.
-As a part of the IOP, each client receives a nutritional evaluation and one-on-one counseling with one of our staff dietitians.
+An example of one of the many ways we work with our participants in the IOP to cope with everyday living is the therapeutic meal process.
+Our dietitians work with the participants to help them plan and build a simple, nutritious meal to eat with the group each evening.
+At the conclusion of the meal our therapists then work together with the participants to process the experience and incorporate the use of therapeutic skills.

 - CBT (cognitive behavioral therapy)